OSVVM/OSVVM/Dev_Cadence.md

   We may need to reconsider depending on Cadence's committment to supporting the minimal VHDL-2008 features used by OSVVM.

+Try3 Updates:
+  Compilation is finally working.
+We are working to address run time issues with calls to SetLogEnable.
+The errors could be due to the data structure not being initialized.
+I have added code to AlertLogPkg to try to find it and added code to the demo programs to allow a little more time for the structure to be initialized if the initialization is going to happen.

+  AlertLogPkg:
+    Added debugging code to SetLogEnable to report unallocated structures more gracefully.
+The structures should have been allocated during initialization of the package body.

+  demo/AlertLog_Demo_Global.vhd and demo/AlertLog_Demo_Hierarchy.vhd
+    Changed std.env.stop to std.env.stop(0)
+    Changed the wait for 0 ns before SetLogEnable to wait for 1 ns

 TextUtilPkg:
   Try2:  Added Reference to ieee.std_logic_textio for hwrite